Halcyoninae/Halcyon_v2/README.md

 Any copyright or legals to do with the audio being played is at the expense of the end-user.

+The Yttrium applies to the distribution of this program with Yttrium being a right holder.
+(This signed to be both Jack Meng & Yttrium to be right holders, no other person or organization is allowed to obtain right holding).

 ## Screenshots
 *Note these are not the latest screenshots for the current main branch.*<br>
 <img src="docs/unknown.png" alt="sc1" width="35%" height="35%" />